TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/06_lesson/lesson2.md

 ##Materials/Preparation
 * [Do Now]
+* Associated Reading - section 2.6 of Book
 * Read through the handout, lesson, and lab so that you are familiar with the requirements and can assist students

 ## Pacing Guide